University College London

 Skidmore program participants choose courses (or "modules") from one of the following departments: anthropology, archeology, art history, biology, chemistry, classics, computer science, earth science, European cultural studies, geography, Hebrew and Jewish studies, history, languages and linguistics, mathematics, philosophy, psychology, Slavonic and East European studies, and Spanish and Latin American studies.

 NOTE: Due to the competitive nature and high entrance standards at UCL, students should have a GPA of 3.3 or higher.
 The Art and English departments have limited access for study abroad students.
 Students wishing to take courses in these departments should have a GPA higher than 3.3.
-To determine which specific modules are available to our students, please contact Skidmore's Office of Off-Campus Study & Exchanges.
+The Economics department requires at least a 3.5 cumulative GPA or higher.
+To determine which specific modules are available to study abroad students, please contact Skidmore's Office of Off-Campus Study & Exchanges.

 UCL provides accommodation in the form of student houses and residence halls.
 Most residences are within walking distance of the university.
 There is no guarantee that all students will be offered university housing.
 If a student is not able to obtain UCL housing, Skidmore will secure and finance an alternate living arrangement.